Effective Date: March 18, 2019

 TLF uses the personal information we collect for our legitimate business interests, which include the following purposes:

 - Providing our Sites and Services.
-To provide the Services and our Sites (including Project Sites), to communicate with you about your use of our Sites and Services, to respond to your inquiries, provide troubleshooting of the Sites and for other purposes to support users and the community.
+To provide the Services and our Sites (including CommunityBridge and its service offerings, and Project Sites), to communicate with you about your use of our Sites and Services, to respond to your inquiries, provide troubleshooting of the Sites and for other purposes to support users and the community.

 - Operating our Open Source Projects.
 To enable communication between and among open source developers in the community; to facilitate and document Project governance and technical decision-making; to maintain, and make publicly available on a perpetual basis, records regarding intellectual property provenance and license compliance for Project contributions; and for related activities to further TLF’s core purpose of fostering an ecosystem that supports the collaborative and public development of free and open source software projects.
 See the “Attribution, Provenance and Integrity” section above for more information.